1. What drew you to this book? What did you expect and/or hope to experience through reading it?

 "Ray manifested signs of severe depression"

-latrine-a toilet or outhouse, especially a communal one in a camp or barracks.
+latrine-a toilet or outhouse, especially a communal one in a camp or barracks."she went to use the latrine"

 uttered-make (a sound) with one's voice.